Review Requirements Documents

 Print options dialog: columns, sorting, folding, save as PDF

-In the Print Options dialog, you can select if the displayed custom attribute columns will be compacted into the single Custom Attributes column if printed data will be filtered and sorted the same way as the Requirements Table, and if section folding will be preserved.
+In the Print Options dialog, you can select if the displayed custom attribute columns will be compacted into the single Custom Attributes column if printed data will be filtered and sorted the same way as the table view, and if section folding will be preserved.
 Click OK.

 After confirming Print Options, the WebApp opens the browser Print dialog displaying a print preview.
 In this dialog you can select a target printer and further customize a printed document by changing page orientation, margins, and adding a custom header or footer: